nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Three words carry the rest, each in its plain sense:

 - A **record** is an append-only sequence of entries: things are added at the end and nothing is ever changed or removed.
-Git history if you never force-push, meaning never rewrite it.
+Git history if you never force-push.
 A transparency log.
 A package index that only adds.
 - A **certificate** is the thing you check instead of re-reading the
   record: a Merkle path, a signature, a proof.